 - 7. A transaction for chattels is a dutiable transaction if it is aggregated with another dutiable transaction.33 - 8.
-A transaction for intellectual property is a dutiable transaction if it is aggregated with another dutiable transaction for a Western Australian business asset.34
+A transaction relating to one or more prospecting licences, or to a right or rights that relate to a prospecting licence, is a dutiable transaction if it is aggregated with another dutiable transaction.34 - 9.
+A transaction for intellectual property is a dutiable transaction if it is aggregated with another dutiable transaction for a Western Australian business asset.35